Jimmy Veikoso

-Jimmy Veikoso is a Tongan former professional rugby league footballer who represented Tonga at the 1995 World Cup.
+Jimmy Veikoso (born 31 May 1971) is a Tongan former professional rugby league footballer who represented Tonga at the 1995 World Cup.

 Playing career

 Veikoso played for the Canberra Raiders in 1993 and 1994.
 He represented Tonga at the 1992 Pacific Cup and the 1995 World Cup.

 In 1996 and 1997 Veikoso played for the Leigh Centurions.
 He then joined the Swinton Lions.

 Later years

 Veikoso later took up rugby union, playing for the Sydney Harlequins in the New South Wales Suburban Rugby Union.

 Veikoso took up bodybuilding and entered national competitions in 2007.